NextronSystems/analysis-cockpit-manual/usage/typical-pitfalls.rst

    [sudo] password for nextron:
    root@cockpit:~# find /var/lib/nextron/analysiscockpit3/events -name "*.ok" -print0 | xargs -0 -I'{}' rm '{}'

 If Elasticsearch does not automatically work again after cleaning up some disk space, restart it under ``Settings`` > ``System`` > ``Services`` or with ``sudo systemctl restart elasticsearch.service``.
 If this is not working either, you may need to disable Elasticsearch's read-only mode.
-See :ref:`section "ElasticSearch Index Locked Due to Low Free Disk Space" <usage/typical-pitfalls:ElasticSearch Index Locked Due to Low Free Disk Space>` for a how-to.
+See :ref:`usage/typical-pitfalls:ElasticSearch Index Locked Due to Low Free Disk Space` for a how-to.

 Deleting the files given above should be enough to resume operation.
 If the disk on your ASGARD Analysis Cockpit is full because of growing data over time, the disk space should be